aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

   file_format = (type = 'JSON');
 ```

-But in cases where an event service can not be set up or an existing data pipeline infrastructure is in place, a REST API-triggered Snowpipe is a suitable alternative.
-It is also currently the only option if an internal stage is used for storing the raw files.
+But in cases where an event service can not be set up, or an existing data pipeline infrastructure is in place, a REST API-triggered Snowpipe is a suitable alternative.
+It is currently the only option if an internal stage is used to store the raw files.
 Most commonly, the REST API approach is used by ETL/ELT tools that don’t want to put the burden of creating object storage on the end user and instead use a Snowflake-managed Internal Stage.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/cea02511-e0b3-4b98-8e1a-c115d23f0c64){: .mx-auto.d-block :} *API-triggered Snowpipe setup.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-Similarly to the Auto-ingest setup, you need here to create a stage, and an integration to S3 storage.
+Similar to the Auto-ingest setup, you need to create a stage, and an integration to S3 storage.
 The pipe is created without the SNS topic arn and the `auto_ingest` keyword.

 ``` sql
 create pipe snowpipe_db.public.mypipe as